realatharva15/parameter-value_fuzzer/README.md

 # Author: Atharva Bordavekar
 # Only for CTF purposes!

-`Description: parafuzzer.py can help you find out hidden paramters and value pairs from a wordlist which covers almost all widely used parameters and their respective values which are use in CTF environment.`
+`Description: parafuzzer.py can help you find out hidden paramters and value pairs from a wordlist which covers almost all widely used parameters and their respective values which are used in CTF environment.`

 # How to use (Linux):
 clone the repository on your machine.